“What is a native file?”

 A reasonably usable format (other than native) should include full metadata for all relevant fields and full text, along with an image showing all hidden information, such as comments and tracked changes.
 But native files remain the most useful and complete record of your evidence available.

-If you have any questions or comments about the role of native files in litigation, you can view our recorded webinar eDiscovery Collection Best Practices.
+If you have any questions or comments about the role of native files in litigation, you can download our free ediscovery guide: eDiscovery Collection Best Practices.